-You can use one of the administrative applications that connect to PostgreSQL databases, such as pgAdmin, to administer user privileges.
+You can use one of the administrative applications that connect to PostgreSQL databases, such as pgAdmin III, to administer user privileges.
 Or you can use SQL statements to grant and revoke privileges.

 The following table lists privileges to be granted to each of three common groups—data viewers, data editors, and data creators—and the minimum privileges needed by the geodatabase administrator (the sde login role) for day-to-day operations.

 If the user will be accessing feature classes that use PostGIS geometry storage, the user must be granted SELECT privileges on the public.geometry_columns and public.spatial_ref_sys tables.